YoungsAppWorkshop/dev_environment_setup/study/python/ArchitecturePatternsPython/BOOK_SUMMARY.md

 ### Chapter 2.
 Repository Pattern

-The Repository pattern, a simplifying abstraction over data storage, allowes us to decouple our model layer from the data layer.
+The Repository pattern, a simplifying abstraction over data storage, allows us to decouple our model layer from the data layer.

 ![Figure 2-1](imgs/figure-2-1.png)